Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/modals/intro.md

 }
 ```

-Now that we have our command setup we need to build a modal.
+Now that we have our command set up, we need to build a modal.
 We can use the aptly named `ModalBuilder` for that:

 | Method          | Description                               |